 My improvisational approach to guitar required a level of manipulation.
 I found myself pouring over every note, automating effects, looping and reversing sections, and warping it in every way I could.

 The Snow is a play written by Finnegan Kruckmeyer.
-As a play intended for a younger audience, it required some different design principles.
-As assistant designer, my job was mostly creating sound effects, but I also assisted in cue sheet creation and did some light composition work.
+As a play intended for a younger audience, we wanted to create a sense of comedy and heightened realism.
+As assistant designer, my job was creating sound effects, but I also assisted in cue sheet creation and light composition work.

-The lead sound designer, Sujin Kim, was a great mentor during the process, giving me the guidance necessary to create sound effects.
+The lead sound designer, Sujin Kim, was a great mentor during the process, giving me the guidance necessary to create sound effects in line with the design vision of the production.

 This was created via warped microphone feedback from the built in Macbook micropohone in Ableton Live.
 It was for a chase scene, and was part way inspired by war films.
 The intensity aided the absurd comedy.